Dave-team/Knowledge-base/Priorities.md

   - Inform them when I'm looking into something
   - If something will likely take longer than expected, communicate that
   - If we are pending on tech, communicate the status of the tech work
-- Build stronger stakeholder relationships - e.g. quarterly check-ins
+- Build stronger stakeholder relationships - e.g. quarterly check-ins.
+This helps planning work, understand strategy and it helps understanding how they think.

 **Approach projects**
 - Spend time defining a good plan of attack that is quick to build, easy to test, easy to replicate and should help answer the question.
 Aim to find the easiest way of doing things.
 Validate the approach with others.
 Really think through what our options are - this comes from a deep understanding of what you want to achieve